 Compliance in Action

-Recognizing that compliance standards exist is just part of the equation.
+Recognizing that accounting compliance standards exist is just part of the equation.
 On the other side is the need to put said standards into action.
 The term “compliance in action” refers to your organization’s efforts to ensure it complies with the standards created by the government or other relevant agencies.